kailaix/AdFem.jl/docs/src/coupled_viscoelasticity.md

 The results are reported at 2000-th iteration.
-We see that the direct training gives us the best result.
+In terms of the Von Mises stress, we see that the direct training gives us the best result (note the scale of the colorbar).